School Nurse

 The University of Texas at Arlington College of Nursing and Health Innovation

-At The University Of Texas At Arlington College Of Nursing And Health Innovation, students can earn a bachelor’s of science in nursing.
-This program aims to create competent and self-directed practitioners who are ready to enter the workforce or pursue additional education, depending on their goals and interests.
+At The University of Texas at Arlington College of Nursing and Health Innovation, students can earn a bachelor’s of science in nursing.
+This program aims to develop competent, self-directed practitioners who are ready to enter the workforce or pursue further education, depending on their goals and interests.
 Students in this program gain their hands-on experience in a variety of clinical settings, including acute care, hospitals, public health agencies, and schools.

-In order to be considered for admission, applicants must have already completed extensive prerequisite coursework in biology, anatomy, microbiology, chemistry, psychology, composition, and math.
-The nursing component of this degree program encompasses a student’s junior and senior years, so they must complete all their general education requirements first.
+To be considered for admission, applicants must have completed extensive prerequisite coursework in biology, anatomy, microbiology, chemistry, psychology, composition, and math.
+The nursing component of this degree program spans the student’s junior and senior years, so they must complete all general education requirements first.
 Other admission requirements include passing both a background and drug test.

 • Location: Arlington, TX